 Established in 1977, the Sheldrick Elephant Orphanage is located near Nairobi National Park.
 This orphanage, for elephant calves and rhinos from all over Kenya was founded and still managed by Daphne Sheldrick, the widow of one of Kenya’s best known Game Wardens David Sheldrick, who was at the centre of the 1970’s ivory poaching wars in Tsavo National Park.

-Today, the Sheldrick orphanage is a focal point for Elephant Conservation.
+Today, the Sheldrick orphanage is best known for its elephant rescue project.

-Eventually the calves are moved to Tsavo, where they are carefully reintroduced into wild herds.
+When the elphants are stable enough to survive on their own in the wild, they are then moved to Tsavo National Park, where they are carefully reintroduced into wild herds.